JiaweiHawk/gsoc2023/README.md

 | Status | Link |
 | :-: | :-: |
 | <img src="https://img.shields.io/badge/Merged-4EAA25" /> | [virtio-net: Zero max_tx_vq field for VIRTIO_NET_CTRL_MQ_HASH_CONFIG case](https://lore.kernel.org/all/20230810110405.25558-1-yin31149@gmail.com/) |

+## Summary

+I am incredibly thankful to my mentor, Eugenio, whose unwavering support helped me a lot during this project.
+Throughout my internship, his guidance has been invaluable, providing clarity to my inquiries and deepening my understanding through insightful discussions on pertinent subjects.
+Thanks to Eugenio's mentorship, I was able to quickly get up to speed on this project and ultimatly complete it successfully.

+Furthermore, I would like to extend my heartfelt appreciation to the diligent QEMU community developers, whose constructive feedback greatly enhanced the quality of my patches.
+Their generous contributions have significantly contributed to the refinement of my work.

+Over the course of this internship, I had the opportunity to learn the knowledge about the vDPA framework and gained profound insights into the process of state changing within QEMU's vhost-vdpa backend.
+It brings me immense joy to successfully implement the state restore feature for QEMU's vhost-vdpa device.
+This experience has been exceptionally enriching and has undoubtedly broadened my horizons!